Starting An F&B Business In Malaysia: A Step-By-Step Guide

 Almost everyone is on social media these days and photos of food/drinks are always circulating online.

 For example, there are more than 215 million posts tagged under #foodporn on Instagram alone!
-That’s crazy!

 So yes, people love taking photos of their food/drink and sharing them online with their followers.

 You must take advantage of this by having a good social media presence and building up your business’s social media page by taking aesthetic photos of your product offerings.
+This is a really helpful platform if you’re starting a small F&B business.

 - Focus on food presentation and aesthetic plating so customers are willing to take a photo of your food and share it on their social media accounts.
 This will increase the number of shares of your food/drinks on social media and generate organic buzz.
+Learn more about food photography here!

-- Get connected with micro influencers and food bloggers – Micro influencers tend to have more engaged followers and food bloggers create content that can reach out to your target audience.
+- Get connected with micro-influencers and food bloggers – Micro-influencers tend to have more engaged followers and food bloggers create content that can reach out to your target audience.
 Invite them to your place during your soft launch to review your food/drinks to create more buzz.

 One of the most important factors to a successful F&B business is maintaining a high standard in food and drink, and customer service.